 BRICK PAVERS – WATER GOES AROUND THE BRICKS

-Brick Pavers are typically broken into three categories: permeable, porous and pervious.
+There are three categories of brick pavers: permeable, porous, and pervious.
 For the purpose of this guide, we will focus on the permeable and pervious options.

-Permeable pavers are composed of clay or concrete.
-They are not designed to absorb water.
-Instead, the water is directed to the joints around the pavers, allowing it to flow into nearby drainage systems.
-This is beneficial for residential driveways or paths on hills.
+Clay or concrete is the most permeable pavers.
+Furthermore. they do not absorb water.
+This allows the water to flow into nearby drainage systems.
+Additionally, this is beneficial for residential driveways or paths on hills.
 The water is able to drain away from the property as quickly as possible.

 PERVIOUS PAVERS – WATER GOES THROUGH THE BRICKS

-Pervious pavers are designed to absorb and filter rainwater.
+Pervious pavers absorb and filter rainwater.
 They have enhanced porosity on the surface to encourage water to travel through the bricks.
-Pervious pavers have joints around them, just like permeable bricks.
-Water is able to flow through the joints, but it can also travel through the pervious bricks.
+In addition, pervious pavers have joints around them, just like permeable bricks.
+While water is able to flow through the joints, it can also travel through the pervious bricks.

-Pervious pavers can be used to reduce pollutants in runoff water.
+Pervious pavers can reduce pollutants in runoff water.
 The bricks trap dirt and debris that would otherwise get into the drainage systems.
 This extra layer of filtration is particularly beneficial in high-traffic areas, such as sidewalks and community parks.
-Pervious brick pavers can improve water quality throughout a community if they are installed in the right spaces.
+Install your pervious brick pavers in the right places.
+They can help improve water quality throughout a community.

-CHOOSING THE RIGHT BRICK PAVERS FOR RESIDENTIAL AND COMMERCIAL APPLICATIONS
+CHOOSING THE RIGHT PAVERS FOR RESIDENTIAL AND COMMERCIAL APPLICATIONS

 Should you choose permeable pavers or pervious pavers?
 The answer depends on the application.
-If you want a brick paver patio or driveway for your home, permeable pavers would be a good fit for you.
+Permeable pavers are going to be the best fit for your brick paver patio or driveway for your home.
 Water will drain away from these areas, just like it would on a smooth concrete surface.
 Pervious pavers are best for most commercial applications, where the pavers cover a large surface and will encounter a large volume of traffic.